Expand description

 object.ty()?.effective_base() without touching IDs directly.

-The handle API covers OID resolution, type chain introspection,
+The handle API covers OID resolution, type-chain introspection,

-table/index navigation, module iteration, diagnostics, and
+table and index navigation, module iteration, and diagnostics.

 Every handle exposes its arena ID via .id().
 IDs are